QiuYukang/5G-LENA/doc/source/nr-module.rst

     5            32                        2.23                 0.03125            480                         14
    ===========   ==================   ==================     ================   =========================   ================

-In the 'NR' module, to support a realistic NR simulation, we properly model (as per the standard) the numerology-dependent slot and OFDM symbol granularity.
-This affects different parts of the simulator: the PHY transmission/reception functionality, the MAC scheduling and the resource allocation information, the processing delays, and the interaction of the PHY layer with the MAC layer.
+In the 'NR' module, to support a realistic NR simulation, we accurately model (as per the standard) the numerology-dependent slot and OFDM symbol granularity.
+We use the event scheduling feature of |ns3| to model the time advancement.
+Starting from time 0, we insert (and process) events that represent the advancement of the time.
+One of such events is the starting slot boundary, where the processing follows a logical order that involves the MAC, then the scheduler, before returning the control to the PHY.
+Here, allocations are extracted, and, for each assignment, a new event is inserted in the simulator.
+The last added event is the end of the slot, which in turn will invoke a new starting slot boundary event.

-First, the transmission and the reception are per slot level, and are handled by the corresponding functions.
-These functions are executed with a fixed periodicity, i.e., every 14 OFDM symbols, but the real duration of the slot depends on the configured numerology.
-Second, the scheduling operation is done on a slot basis, and the scheduler assigns transmission time intervals (TTIs) no longer than that of one slot.
-Third, the MAC-to-PHY processing delay depends on the numerology, and defaults to 2 slots.
-See implementation details and evaluations in [WNS32018-NR]_, [CAMAD2018-NR]_.
+Two factors influence the processing of events and allocations.
+The first is the availability of the channel: in NR, the channel is always available for transmission, while in the unlicensed spectrum, this may not be true.
+If the channel is not available, the event machine will go directly to the next slot boundary (with some details that are not explained here).
+The second is the MAC-to-PHY processing delay: a configurable parameter defaulted to 2 slots, indicates that the MAC is working ahead of the PHY to simulate the time needed for each component of the chain to perform its work.
+For example, in numerology 0, PHY level at Frame 10, Subframe 0, Slot 0, will call MAC to realize the allocations of Frame 10, Subframe 2, Slot 0.

+Some of the details of what is explained above is present in the papers [WNS32018-NR]_, [CAMAD2018-NR]_, along with some performance evaluations.

 FDM of numerologies
 ===================
 An additional level of flexibility in the NR system can be achieved by implementing the multiplexing of numerologies in the frequency domain.
-As an example, ultra-reliable and low-latency communications (URLLC) traffic requires a short slot length to meet strict latency requirements, while enhanced mobile nroadband (eMBB) use case in general aims at increasing throughput, which is achieved with a large slot length.
-Therefore, among the set of supported numerologies for a specific operational band and deployment configuration, URLLC can be served with the numerology that has the shortest slot length, and eMBB with the numerology associated to the largest slot length.
+As an example, ultra-reliable and low-latency communications (URLLC) traffic requires a short slot length to meet strict latency requirements, while enhanced mobile broadband (eMBB) use case in general aims at increasing throughput, which is achieved with a large slot length.
+Therefore, among the set of supported numerologies for a specific operational band and deployment configuration, URLLC can be served with the numerology that has the shortest slot length and eMBB with the numerology associated with the largest slot length.
 To address that, NR enables FDM of numerologies through different BWPs, to address the trade-off between latency and throughput for different types of traffic by physically dividing the bandwidth in two or more BWPs.
-In Figure :ref:`fig-bwp`, we illustrate an example of FDM of numerologies.
-The channel is split into two BWPs that accommodate the two numerologies multiplexed in frequency domain.
+In Figure :ref:`fig-bwp`, we illustrate an example of the FDM of numerologies.
+The channel is split into two BWPs that accommodate the two numerologies multiplexed in the frequency domain.
 The total bandwidth :math:`B` is then divided into two parts of bandwidth :math:`B_u` for URLLC and :math:`B_e` for eMBB, so that :math:`B_u+B_e \le B`.

 .. _fig-bwp: